spresse1/pressers.name/content/blog/lenovo-300e-gen2-linux.md

 # Up next...

 My next post will involve rebooting to linux and actually beginning the hunt for the devices.
-I'll drop a link in here once that post is up.
+[On to part two!
+In which I fail to accomplish anything, but move things forwards anyway]({{< relref lenovo-300e-pt2-lshw-lspci-dmesg-acpi >}})